 Downloaded over 20 million times, the app is a digital hit.
 Not only does it contain a useful service, its interface is clean and allows for a sound consumer experience.
 Following on from the success of the app, L’Oreal also developed ‘Shade Genius’ an app with the technology to match your skin tone with the right product based on the same technology.

-More recently, L’Oreal have partnered with YouCam, an established AR e-commerce app, to allow its products to be sold on this platform as well.
-The brand is also testing Augmented Reality in some of its retail branches, taking steps to make its physical spaces more digital.
+More recently, L’Oreal have partnered with YouCam, an established augmented reality e-commerce app, to allow its products to be sold on this platform as well.
+The brand is also testing augmented reality in some of its retail branches, taking steps to make its physical spaces more digital.

 By embracing all things digital – L’Oreal are paving the way for other influential brands to do the same.
-This is crucial in the way innovative technologies such as AR are perceived in the mainstream market.
-The notion that AR can be a lucrative marketing technique is seeming to catch on.
+This is crucial in the way innovative technologies such as augmented reality are perceived in the mainstream market.
+The notion that augmented reality can be a lucrative marketing technique is seeming to catch on.

-With its popularity increasing, the question posed is, where does AR go from here?
-Looking another 12 months down the line, will the digital experience of AR currently limited to a mobile device jump onto a bigger platform?
+With its popularity increasing, the question posed is, where does augmented reality go from here?
+Looking another 12 months down the line, will the digital experience of augmented reality currently limited to a mobile device jump onto a bigger platform?
 May we see augmented reality popping up not only on our phone screen but in physical spaces where we shop, eat, rest…?

-The possibilities of AR in the future are endless – but the use of augmented capabilities by renowned companies such as L’Oreal only encourages this ‘disruptive’ technology to be advanced further and faster than ever before.
+The possibilities of augmented reality in the future are endless – but the use of augmented capabilities by renowned companies such as L’Oreal only encourages this ‘disruptive’ technology to be advanced further and faster than ever before.